Multitenancy

 :information_source: Remember

 Not every CAS configuration property is multitenant-aware, and this capability is limited to CAS features and modules that are explicitly designed to support multitenancy.
-Support for multitenancy is evolving and new features modules may be added in future releases.
+Support for multitenancy is evolving and new features and support for more modules may be added in future releases.
 Please check the documentation for each feature or module to see if it supports multitenancy.

-As an example, the following tenant definition is allowed to define its own email server settings:
+• The following tenant definition is allowed to define its email server:

 1